RatnashreeKuril/ORM-Framework/README.md

 }

 ```
-**Note :** Place a call to *fire()* for firing the query.
+**Note :** Call the fire() method to execute the query.

 ### Applying where clause :

-**where(String column_name) :** This function takes the column name as argument.
-Use this function for applying where clause.
+**where(String column_name) :** Pass the column name as an argument to this function.
+Utilize this function to apply the WHERE clause.

 `List<School> schools=(List<School>)dm.query(School.class).where(“reg_no”).eq(12).fire();`

-This process is known as method chaining where we call multiple methods one after other on the same object.
-Use this technique for applying conditions on the query.
+This process is known as method chaining, where we call multiple methods one after another on the same object.
+Utilize this technique to apply conditions to the query.

 **eq(int num) :** equal to